Semi-orthogonality in Fukaya-Seidel mirrors to blowups of abelian varieties: A-side semi-orthogonal decomposition

-We define the objects and morphisms in the wrapped derived Fukaya category for the symplectic Landau-Ginzburg model $(Y^0,W_0)$ with symplectic form $\omega$ given by that of \cite[\textsection 3.5]{Ca20} restricted to $Y^0$.
-This builds on the constructions of many Fukaya categories: the original $A_\infty$-category \cite{fooo1} and Fukaya-Seidel category for Lefschetz fibrations \cite{seidel}, as well as \cite{AS10, GPS20} for exact symplectic manifolds, and \cite{AA24} for Landau-Ginzburg models, to name a few.

-The Fukaya category roughly consists of Lagrangian submanifolds as objects and cochain complexes generated by their intersection points as morphisms, graded by the Maslov index.
-The differential counts bigons between input and output intersection points, weighted by area.
-An account of the Fukaya category for arbitrary symplectic form, including non-exact and with B-field, as well as how structure maps change under Lagrangian isotopy, is given in \cite{ACLL_Bfield}.
-Here we take the B-field to be zero.
-For gradings in a general symplectic Landau-Ginzburg model including non-exact and non-Lefschetz, we use \cite[\textsection 3]{ACLL_LG}.
+The Fukaya category roughly consists of Lagrangian submanifolds as objects and cochain complexes generated by their intersection points as morphisms, graded by a Maslov index.
+The differential counts bigons between input and output intersection points, weighted by area (and also holonomy around the boundary of the disc, which we do not consider here, see Remark \ref{rem:loc_sys_assump}).
+Hamiltonian-equivalent Lagrangians should be isomorphic in the derived Fukaya category.
+This has led to increasingly more general definitions of the Fukaya category, as more mirrors are constructed.

+In the Fukaya category of a closed symplectic manifold (compact with no boundary), no wrapping is needed for closed Lagrangians.
+This is the original $A_\infty$-category \cite{fooo1}.
+For a non-closed symplectic manifold, wrapping is needed for non-closed Lagrangians.
+So non-compact manifolds and those with boundary have wrapping.
+For example, the Fukaya category in \cite{AS10, GPS20}, which wraps with stops, applies to non-compact exact Liouville manifolds. \cite[\textsection 3.3]{GPS24} describe wrapping at a puncture as a correspondence between stop removal and localization at continuation maps.

+Non-compact manifolds that appear as SYZ mirrors in many known examples are fibrations over $\mathbb{C}$ or over a subset with boundary; these are the LG models.
+Seidel \cite{seidel} pioneered the first constructions of their Fukaya categories, specifically for non-compact exact Lefschetz fibrations.
+Therefore more generally for a symplectic fibration LG model, we refer to its Fukaya category as the Fukaya-Seidel category.
+To equip an LG model with a Fukaya-Seidel category, the base and the fiber determine the wrapping needed.
+For example, fibers given by closed manifolds have no wrapping, $(\mathbb{C}^*)^n$-fibers have wrapping, the base $\mathbb{C}$ of an LG model wraps but not fully due to one stop, and punctures in the base or fiber introduce full wrapping around the puncture.
+Once the wrapping behavior is determined, the Fukaya-Seidel category of the symplectic fibration LG model can be constructed by defining the continuation maps and showing they are well-defined.